eostitan/ibc-reference-ui-html/README.md

+*** NOTE : This repository is no longer maintained.
+New repository is https://github.com/CryptoMechanics/ibc-reference-ui-html

+---

 # IBC reference UI (html)

 ##### Simple UI allowing users to prove actions and schedule changes from one chain to another.